 - The prices of its plans cost between 32 to 48 USD.

-- Data cards can be reloaded with credit.
+- Data cards can be topped up with credit.

 - There are no plans other than seven days and 30 days.

-- If you buy credit and spend the MB before, you will have to wait a whole month to recharge it.
+- If you buy credit and spend the MB before, you will have to wait a whole month to reload.

 The SIM card will cost you 131 USD, while if you want to add call credit, it will cost you another 88 USD, both will last you 14 days.
-You can get them and recharge them in supermarkets and authorized stores.
+You can get them and top them up in supermarkets and authorized stores.

 Softbank offers three recharge plans: One that lasts two days and offers 200MB at 8 USD, another one of seven days and offers 700MB at 24 USD, and the last one, of 30 days, which offers 3GB at 44 USD.